blackroytech/blackroytech.github.io/README.md

 **Course Outcomes Achieved**

 * Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.

-### Enhancment Three: Databases

-For the **third enhancement**,I replaced my original SQLite database with Room Database to
+**UML Diagram**